-The NER does not give specific direction to AEMO on how to implement the reliability standard, except in relation to the RRO where, under clause 4A.C.1(a) AEMO must request the AER to consider making a reliability instrument if AEMO identifies a forecast reliability gap for a region.
-Section 14G(1) of the National Electricity Law states - A forecast reliability gap occurs when the amount of electricity forecast for a region, in accordance with the Rules, does not meet the reliability standard to an extent that, in accordance with the Rules, is material.
+The NER do not give specific direction to AEMO on how to implement the reliability standard, except in relation to the Retailer Reliability Obligation (RRO) where, under clause 4A.C.1(a), AEMO must request the Australian Energy Regulator (AER) to consider making a reliability instrument if AEMO identifies a forecast reliability gap for a region.
+Section 14G(1) of the National Electricity Law states "A forecast"

+reliability gap occurs when the amount of electricity forecast for a region, in accordance with the Rules, does not meet the reliability standard to an extent that, in accordance with the Rules, is material".

-The NER does require AEMO to perform the following functions in accordance with the RSIG:
+The NER do require AEMO to perform the following functions in accordance with the RSIG:

-- (a) Clause 3.7.2 MT PASA (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (b) Clause 3.7.3 ST PASA (h)(5) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG. - (d) Clause 4.3.1 Responsibility of AEMO for power system security - (I) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event. - (m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG. - (e) Clause 4.8.4 Declaration of conditions - (a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG. - (b) AEMO may declare a lack of reserve level 1, 2 or 3 when AEMO determines in accordance with the reserve level declaration guidelines that the probability of involuntary load shedding is, or is forecast to be, more than remote.
+- (a) Clause 3.7.2 MT PASA (f)(6) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (b) Clause 3.7.3 ST PASA (k)(4) Identify and quantify any projected failure to meet the reliability standard as assessed in accordance with the RSIG. - (c) Clause 4.2.7 Reliable Operating state (c) Assess whether the power system meets, and is projected to meet, the reliability standard, having regard to the RSIG. - (d) Clause 4.3.1 Responsibility of AEMO for power system security - - (I) Monitor demand and generation capacity in accordance with the RSIG and, if necessary, initiate action in relation to a relevant AEMO intervention event. - (m) Publish as appropriate, information about the potential for, or the occurrence of, a situation which could significantly impact, or is significantly impacting, on power system security, and advise of any low reserve condition for the relevant periods determined in accordance with the RSIG. - (e) Clause 4.8.4 Declaration of conditions - (a) AEMO may declare a low reserve condition when it considers that the balance of generation capacity and demand for the period being assessed does not meet the reliability standard as assessed in accordance with the RSIG. - (b) AEMO may make reserve level declarations when AEMO determines in accordance with the Reserve Level Declaration Guidelines that the probability of involuntary load shedding is, or is forecast to be, more than remote.